daalvareza/users-management-microservices/README.md

 - High Availability Requirements
 	- need to deploy at least 2 instances
-	- every time calling add/remove user request, all instances need to return the last state.
+	- every time calling add/remove user request, all instances need to return the last state. (without using persistence storage)
-	- this rotate can be managed randomly from the client.
-	- **BONUS**: create a router that routes between the instances.
+	- use ngnix for load balancing router the routes between the instances.
-	- **BONUS**: use docker engine to run the service
+	- use docker engine to run all services